Dr. Lewis shares some of his lived experience with self-injury & mental health difficulties.

 • Chantal Pollock, MA (she/her)

-Chantal previously completed a BSc at the University of Toronto and a MA at The University of Guelph.
 For her master’s thesis, Chantal identified common themes that emerged from online discussions about suicide on a popular social media website.
 For her doctoral research, Chantal will partner with young adults bereaved by suicide to reduce stigma towards those who have experienced a suicide loss.
-Outside of work, Chantal enjoys spending time in local parks in Toronto with her husband and son.
+Outside of work, Chantal enjoys spending time in local parks with her family.

 • Isabelle Hau, BAH (she/her)